rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/install-rancher/_index.md

 #### Cert-Manager

-If you are installing Rancher with Rancher Self-Signed certificates you will need to install 'cert-manager' on your cluster.
+If you are installing Rancher with Rancher self-signed certificates you will need to install 'cert-manager' on your cluster.
 If you are installing your own certificates you may skip this section.

-Fetch the latest `stable/cert-manager` chart.
-This will pull down the chart and save it in the current directory as a `.tgz` file.
+Fetch the latest `cert-manager` chart from the [official Helm chart repository](https://github.com/helm/charts/tree/master/stable).

 ```plain
 helm fetch stable/cert-manager